-Embedded network operators are responsible for embedded network customer meter management and the meters supply, installation, maintenance and electricity supply faults that occur within the embedded network.
-The metering is to be installed and managed in accordance with Regulatory requirements and persons should be suitably licensed to perform the electrical work.
+Embedded network operators are responsible for the embedded network customer meter management, including provision, installation, maintenance and electricity supply faults that occur within the embedded network.
+The metering is to be installed and managed in accordance with Regulatory requirements and persons shall be suitably licensed to perform the electrical work.